Forage cap: Austro-Hungarian Army, Austrian Army, and Royal Hungarian Army

-The Austro-Hungarian Army adopted a cap in the 19th Century fitted with a peak and cloth chinstraps (or flaps).
+The Austro-Hungarian Army adopted a cap in the 19th century fitted with a peak and cloth chinstraps (or flaps).
 The chinstraps could be buttoned over the forehead, either securing the folded-up peak or leaving it loose, or could be buttoned under the chin, extending the rear of the cap downwards to protect the ears from the elements.
-This cap continues in military (Österreichisches Bundesheer), border guard (Österreichs Garde), and police use with the Republic of Austria, although the camouflaged version worn today retains the only peak, not the chinstraps, of its predecessor).
+This cap continues in military (Österreichisches Bundesheer), border guard (Österreichs Garde), and police use with the Republic of Austria, although the camouflaged version worn today retains only the peak, not the chinstraps, of its predecessor).
 After the break-up of the Austro-Hungarian Empire, the Royal Hungarian Army had also continued to issue this type of cap.
-Variations on this cap were adopted by other armies, including the British Army.
+Variations on this cap were adopted by other armies.